textmagic/textmagic-rest-ruby-v2/docs/TextMagicApi.md

   page: 1, # Integer | Fetch specified results page.
   limit: 10, # Integer | The number of results per page.
   shared: 0, # Integer | Should shared contacts to be included
   order_by: 'id', # String | Order results by some field.
-Default is id
+Default is id.
   direction: 'desc' # String | Order direction.
-Default is desc }
+Default is desc.
+}

 begin